 - Consider pursuing honors in your major or enrolling in one of the Advanced Honors Seminars offered in the College

-- Take advantage of research opportunities, apply for a DURF grant or a National Scholarship, and/or participate in the Undergraduate Research Conference
+- Take advantage of research opportunities, apply for a DURF grant or a Global Award, and/or participate in the Undergraduate Research Conference

 - Study away at one of NYU's many sites around the world, or at international exchange partners, or through a summer study away program

-- Prepare for law school, a career in business, or a health profession, or a liberal arts graduate program
+- Prepare for law school, a career in business, a health profession, or a liberal arts graduate program